 Michigan governor sticking to story about Legionnaires'

-Michigan Gov. Rick Snyder is sticking by his congressional testimony about when he learned about a fatal outbreak of Legionnaires' disease during the Flint water crisis, despite a senior aide's new disclosure that he informed the Republican governor weeks earlier.
+DETROIT (AP) - Michigan Gov. Rick Snyder is sticking by his congressional testimony about when he learned about a fatal outbreak of Legionnaires' disease during the Flint water crisis, despite a senior aide's new disclosure that he informed the governor weeks earlier.

-His words suddenly are being revisited after Harvey Hollins, Snyder's director of urban initiatives, told a judge Friday that he told the governor about Legionnaires' during a phone call before Christmas 2015.
+But Harvey Hollins, the Republican governor's director of urban initiatives, told a judge Friday that he told Snyder about Legionnaires' in December 2015.

 Some Democrats in Congress want a House committee to investigate.

 (Copyright 2017 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.)